JoshKaufman/ursa/README.md

 and 17 are also common).
 Both arguments are optional and default to 2048 and 65537 (respectively).

-USing the command-line `openssl` tool, this operation is equivalent to:
+Using the command-line `openssl` tool, this operation is equivalent to:

 ```shell